Andreansx/Networking-lab/projects/13-school-network/readme.md

 He kind of shrugged it off and just asked me what someone will do if he does not have the password.
 I told him that on a supported version of RouterOS, nothing.
 But that the version which is currently on that router, is really unsecure and if someone took advantage of that vulnerability, he could even bypass the login screen.

-For now, we did not reach any agreement on that.
-I mean, we are not mad at each other or something but he just wanted to leave that for now.
+For now, there won't be anything done about that.

 So I got back to the VLANs.
 I told him, that nowadays, VLANs are so common that their usage has reached the lowest levels of Networking Operating Systems.
-I spend a lot reading about JunOS architecture, Routing Engine and Packet Forwaring Engine separation and generally about how exactly today's NOSs built, so I said that basically, today, most things in networking are made in a way so VLANs are not an addition but they are intended to be used from the beggining.
+I spend a lot reading about JunOS architecture, Routing Engine and Packet Forwaring Engine separation and generally about how exactly today's NOSs are built, so I said that basically, today, most things in networking are made in a way so VLANs are not an addition but they are intended to be used from the beggining.

 I know that this is probably too deep for a simple school network like this, but I just wanted to explain to him how much I want the VLANs to stay.